How to Protect Your Bird Feeders

 Squirrels have become a plague on bird feeders.
 It can certainly be daunting to squirrel-proof your bird feeders.
 These smart little critters can undo your toughest squirrel proof measures in just minutes!

 So, try some tested, effective squirrel-proof and squirrel control products.
-Havahart® offers great squirrel control solutions from squirrel repellents to squirrel traps and other methods to squirrel proof your bird feeders.
+Havahart® has great tips for squirrel control solutions from squirrel repellents to squirrel traps and other methods to squirrel proof your bird feeders.

 A squirrel repellent is an efficient way to squirrel proof the areas surrounding your bird feeder.
 We offer several squirrel repellent solutions:

 One application of Critter Ridder® works as a squirrel repellent up to 30 days, helping you to squirrel proof the areas around your feeders and areas around your yard.

 Deer Off® is a patented dual deterrent that repels by smell and taste.

 For a long-term squirrel repellent or squirrel proof solution, a motion-activated repellent may be the best alternative.
 Convenient, easy-to-use and harmless to animals and pets, this electronic repellent releases a startling burst of water that will help scare squirrels away from your bird feeders.

 Trapping is another humane and effective alternative method of squirrel control.
 Havahart® squirrel traps come in a variety of sizes and are safe for transporting animals.
 Before setting squirrel traps, check your state and game regulations regarding squirrel traps and squirrel control.

 Location, Location, Location!